funnymania/Progressive-Web-Assembly-App/docs/reviewMevent02.md

 - [X] maximum processes allowed bug on visiting shared stack
 - [X] when 'desktop site' unchecked looks blown up
 - [X] Mobile: New Thing should be below Stack
+- [X] Mobile: Ghost does not appear in center of screen
 - [ ] Mobile: Ghost overflows screen.
 Fields overflow card.
 Buttons hidden by gigantic ghost.
 - [ ] Mobile: The Game box is too large
 - [X] pwa looks blown up